 - 1. If performing a single literary work, it shall be published printed poetry. - 2.
 If performing a program, all selections shall be published, printed poetry with the exception that one poem may be unpublished. - 3.
-The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Poetry A Documentation online form. - 4.
+The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Poetry A Documentation online form.

 The contestant shall provide proof the selection(s) are published.
-Examples of acceptable proof of published include: - the original published source - a photocopy of the copyright of the original source - online printout of Library of Congress cataloguing information - If a poem is drawn from a literary collection, the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the poem is included in that book, such as a photocopy of the first page of the poem - A printout from an online source proving the poem is included in the published collection.
-Printouts of online documentation shall include the URL of the website downloaded in the header or footer - 5.
-Examples of unacceptable forms of formal documentation include: - Social media (such as Facebook, Twitter, Tumblr) - Copying and pasting into a word processing document
+Examples of acceptable proof of published include:

+- the original published source - a photocopy of the copyright of the original source - online printout of Library of Congress cataloguing information - If a poem is drawn from a literary collection, the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the poem is included in that book, such as a photocopy of the first page of the poem - A printout from an online source proving the poem is included in the published collection.
+Printouts of online documentation shall include the URL of the website downloaded in the header or footer - If a poetry selection is drawn from a book containing mixed genre, the contestant shall provide proof the selection is poetry

+Examples of unacceptable forms of formal documentation include:

+- Social media (such as Facebook, Twitter, Tumblr) - Copying and pasting into a word processing document